tonyewong/covariates/README.md

 New data set for each interval `dyear` between 30 years and full data.
 Do not use each year because some years will have 0 exceedances.
 Instead, calculate the minimum number of years (integer) so that each added block will add at least one data point.

+Leads to `dyear` of 3 years.
+Start with 11 years of data, even though most people would never use that to estimate, because we want to see!
+And we can hit 137 or 89 years of data (Delfzijl or Norfolk, respectively) in multiples of 3 years.

 ### 2 Prior distributions

 Using only stationary GPD, priors by

 ### 3 Calibration